 Through this program, we aim to engage student leaders in providing mental health outreach programming to their peers and to the Montclair State University community as a whole.

 CAPS Mental Health Ambassadors receive training and mentorship in serving as outreach assistants for CAPS, with the aim of decreasing myths about seeking help, empowering and motivating other students to make healthy life changes and providing information on counseling and CAPS services to raise awareness and decrease mental health stigma on campus.

 The CAPS Mental Health Ambassador Program is co-facilitated by Dr. Sudha Wadhwani and Dr. Jude Uy, with assistance from CAPS graduate assistants.

-- The program consists of 10 weekly seminars during the fall 2019 semester, all on Fridays from 10 a.m. – 12 p.m.
+- The training program will resume in Fall 2021.
+It will consist of 10 weekly trainings.
+Typically, they are on Fridays 10 am-12 pm.
 Making a commitment to prompt and complete attendance to all seminars is required.

 - Leadership experience at Montclair State or another university (or high school if an entering first-year student), with a letter of recommendation by a supervisor or mentor, is required.
 Completion of the Agents of Change Empowerment Certification Program serves as leadership experience (please ask one of the co-leaders for a nomination in place of a letter of recommendation).